Open Travel Guide

 Book Christ the Redeemer (cog train) and Fernando de Noronha stays well in advance.
 Inhotim requires online advance booking.
 Pantanal lodges book out 2-3 months ahead for dry season.

-What is the best time of year to visit attractions in Brazil?
+When is the best season to visit attractions in Brazil?

 April-June and September-November for most of Brazil (mild weather, fewer crowds).
 December-February for beach season.
 July for Pantanal safaris and Chapada Diamantina hiking.